MicrosoftDocs/fabric-docs/docs/data-factory/tutorial-pre-process-data-with-stored-procedure-load-into-lakehouse.md

 ms.date: 05/23/2023
 ---

-# Tutorial: Pre-process data with a stored procedure before loading into Lakehouse
+# Tutorial: Preprocess data with a stored procedure before loading into Lakehouse

-In this tutorial, we show you how to use a pipeline Script activity to run a stored procedure to create a table and pre-process the data in a Synapse Data Warehouse.
-After that, we load the pre-processed table into Lakehouse.
+In this tutorial, we show you how to use a pipeline Script activity to run a stored procedure to create a table and preprocess the data in a Synapse Data Warehouse.
+After that, we load the preprocessed table into Lakehouse.

 ## Prerequisites